bitbouncer/phoebe/README.md

+# phoebe
-# phoebe is a fast read only, in memory, key-value database written in C++
+phoebe is a fast read only, in memory, key-value database written in C++

-phoebe uses kafka compacted topics for persistense.
+- uses kafka compacted topics for persistense.

-a typical use-case would be a authentication database for users in the range of 10M users per server
+- a typical use-case would be a authentication database for users in the range of 10M users per server